Wiggle-Ryutsuki/MAI-KMUTT-CPE-38/CPE112/README.md

-# CPE112: Computer Programming with Data Structures
+# CPE112 - COMPUTER PROGRAMMING WITH DATA STRUCTURES
-CPE112 files
+Labs and homework for this course